 The CNDSI aims to provide a forum for regular and open concertation between the various development and international solidarity stakeholders regarding the objectives, guidelines, coherence and means of French development policy.

 Since 2015, the CNDSI has met three times a year.
 Summaries of its discussions are available here (in French).

-Five working groups have been formed to date, on migration and development, development finance, private-sector involvement, the French G7 Presidency, and the French strategy with regard to multilateral funds and banks.
+Six working groups have been formed to date, on migration and development, development finance, private-sector involvement, the French G7 Presidency, on the French strategy with regard to multilateral funds and banks and on the shrinking spaces for the civil society.
 These working groups produce recommendations with non-state actors on priorities linked to the international agenda.
 Their conclusions are included in a position note for the attention of the Ministry for Europe and Foreign Affairs, with an eye on international negotiations or the drafting of strategy.

 The CNDSI is chaired by the Minister for Europe and Foreign Affairs or Minister of State.
 A board composed of one representative from every group meets regularly to jointly choose and work on the main items on the Council’s agenda.

 Read the report: Creating a supportive environment for civil society

 Updated: January 2023